thxlib/thxlib.github.io/lib/thx.core/index.md

 Extension methods for functions.
 Methods are roughly distributed between [`Functions`](http://thx-lib.org/api/thx/Functions.html),  [`Functions0`](http://thx-lib.org/api/thx/Functions0.html),  [`Functions1`](http://thx-lib.org/api/thx/Functions1.html),  [`Functions2`](http://thx-lib.org/api/thx/Functions2.html) and  [`Functions3`](http://thx-lib.org/api/thx/Functions3.html) where the number suffix denotes the arity (number of arguments) of the function that are going to be extended.

   * `after` returns a function that wraps the passed function.
 The original function will be executed only after it has been called `n` times
-  * `compose` returns a function that calls the first arguemnt function with the result of the following one.
+  * `compose` returns a function that calls the first argument function with the result of the following one.
   * `equality` performs strict physical equality
   * `identity` is a function that returns its first argument
   * `join` creates a function that calls the 2 functions passed as arguments in sequence